copycatchiller/shoulditakethecredit/faq/_posts/2016-07-23-buzzfunds.md

 dining halls and restaraunts, vending machines, Barnes and Noble, and various other campus institutions.
 I rarely use my credit card or cash on campus, and opt to instead only use Buzzfunds and Dining Dollars.

+Buzzfunds, unlike Dining Dollars, don't expire at the end of the calendar year.